madeofpendletonwool/PinePods/README.md

 - [ ] Occasional gStreamer Breaks. ughhh
 - [ ] API documentation (Site Built with Docusaurus)
 - [ ] Small layout Improvements
+- [ ] Do something when search results aren't found - Currently Blank screen

 ### To be added after beta version (Listed in order they will be implemented)